Responsible University Office And Contact Person

 Procedures should be implemented by the Vice Provost for Information Services:

-- to authorize access, both logical and physical, only to Authorize Personnel who have a business need to access specific data or other information assets;
+- to authorize access, both logical and physical, only to Authorized Personnel who have a business need to access specific data or other information assets;

 - to modify access as appropriate, including when duties change;